cheryF/uewp/README.md

 ### Artist Mode (`artist.html`)

 A streamlined, artist-friendly view that exposes only the most relevant parameters for landscape artists — without overwhelming technical detail.
-Includes a **Share Artist Link** button that encodes the entire configuration into the URL hash, so specs can be sent directly to a technical director or artist without any manual copy-paste.
+Includes a **Share Artist Link** button that encodes the entire configuration into the URL, so specs can be sent directly to a technical director or artist without any manual copy-paste.

 ---